mikedmcfarland/node-i3finder/README.md

 #Installation
 You must have node, and dmenu installed.
-If you have node installed, you can install i3finder using npm and this Github repository.
+You can install i3finder using npm and this Github repository.
 For example:
 `npm install -g git+https://github.com/mikedmcfarland/node-i3finder.git`

 #Usage
-If you've installed it globally, then i3finder should be on your path and it should be as simple as running `i3finder` to focus a choice with demenu or `i3finder -m` to move a choice to the current focus.
+If you've installed it globally, then i3finder should be on your path and it should be as simple as running `i3finder` to focus a choice with demenu or `i3finder -a move` to move a choice to the current focus.
 This is assuming dmenu is installed and on your path as well.